 You might want to change COM1 or /dev/ttyS0 according to you operating system and your needs.

 The simplest way (at least for me) is using a USBprog which is a cheap open source AVRISP mkII clone.
-It has more features than cloning this one device, but I am using it for it.
-The whole flashing stuff is much faster than with a normal serial ISP-device and it works directly out of AVRStudio.
+It has more features than cloning this very one device, but I am using it for that very case.
+The whole flashing stuff is much faster than with a normal passive serial ISP-device (like SerCon) and it works directly out of AVRStudio.
 So you can hit compile and flash and have your current code in about 2-3sec on the chip, good for the try-and-error-coders like myself in some parts of especially this very piece of software.

-I made a little video-tutorial about flashing the software to the EPi-OSD board, this might be helpful:
+I made a little video-tutorial about flashing the software to the EPi-OSD board, this is outdated since now there is only one character file to flash, but it still might be helpful:

 Discussions?